Ahmedouu/autoAPI/README.md

 run npm install first of all, then run node server.js

+# Testing
-# I am back to working from my windows machine heavily, so I will show you how to use powershell to handle api requests, of course you can download curl or postman or anything else but I like powershell:
+I am back to working from my windows machine, so I will show you how to use powershell to handle api requests, of course you can download curl or postman or anything else but I prefer to powershell whenever possible